Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

 where $i^c$ denotes the actual set of true nulls in the configuration indexed by $i$ (and we also assume $0/0 = 0$).
-See \S~\ref{supp-FDRexpression} \comment{in the supplementary} for the derivation of $FDR_L(\vec D)$.
+See \S~\ref{supp-FDRexpression} for the derivation of $FDR_L(\vec D).$

-Taking all of these together we conclude that for any combination of objective of the form $\Pi_{any},\;\Pi_L$ and strong control of FWER or FDR, we can rewrite Problem (\ref{opt}) as an infinite integer program on the set $Q$, with a linear objective and $K$ linear constraints.
+Taking all of these together we conclude that for any combination of objective of the form $\Pi_{any},\;\Pi_L$ and strong control of FWER or FDR, we can rewrite Problem (\ref{opt}) as an infinite linear binary program on the set $Q$, with a linear objective and $K$ linear constraints.

-Our next step is to replace this integer program with its relaxed infinite linear program, by replacing the function $\vec D:Q \rightarrow \{0,1\}^K$ with a continuous version $\vec D:Q \rightarrow [0,1]^K$.
-Let us write the resulting linear program in a generic form which unifies the expressions in Eqs. (\ref{obj}--\ref{FDR-const}):